utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-a-mock-server.md

 ## Creating a mock server from history

 You can create a mock server based on one or more requests in your Postman history.
-Postman automatically adds the requests to a new collection for the mock server.
+Postman automatically adds the requests and examples to a new collection for the mock server.

 1. Select **History** in the sidebar.
 1. Hover over a request, select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px">, and select **Mock Request**.